Vehicle registration plates of Liechtenstein: Agricultural vehicles

-Registration plates with green base colour and numbers between FL 21 and FL 2000 are issued for agricultural and forestry vehicles and trailers that are not used for commercial journeys and allow a maximum speed of 40 km/h.
-Only one front plate is required, which can be mounted either at the front or rear of the vehicle.
-On 30 June 2021, 1,023 agricultural vehicles and 142 trailers were registered in Liechtenstein.
+Green license plates with black lettering and numbers between FL 21 and FL 2000 are issued to agricultural vehicles, such as tractors, as well as forestry vehicles and their trailers.
+These vehicles may not be used for commercial journeys and must be limited to a maximum speed of 40 km/h.
+Only one front license plate is issued per vehicle, which can be mounted either at the front or rear.
+As of June 30, 2025, a total of 985 agricultural vehicles and trailers were registered for road use in Liechtenstein.